ProDataMan/ansible_best_windows/labs/setup-ansible/index.md

 > This will fail because we have not yet enabled WinRM or opened its ports on the firewall.

-## Enable WinRM on Windows Targets
+## Enable WinRM on the Windows Target

-Now, we'll configure WinRM for each windows node by creating a key using it to create a listener then opening the ports on the firewall.
+Now, we'll configure WinRM for our windows node by creating a key using it to create a listener then opening the ports on the firewall.

-Perform the following steps in the RDP session for Windows Target 1 then repeat by opening another Remote Desktop Session to Windows Target 2.
+Perform the following steps in the RDP session for Windows Target 1.

 In the VS Code Explorer pane: